beckn/protocol-specifications/docs/BECKN-RFC-002-Payments-On-Beckn-Enabled-Networks.md

-# Payment Contract on Beckn Protocol
+# Payments on Beckn-Enabled Networks

 ## ID: